 Undergraduate education takes an average of four years.
 This period of study is where you lay the groundwork for medical school.
 While a variety of undergraduate degrees are accepted by medical schools, the most common majors among future neurosurgeons are biology, chemistry, neuroscience, and other natural sciences.
 All of this work is geared towards getting into the best possible medical school while also preparing for the MCAT.

 In addition to taking classes, students must accumulate research experience, shadow physicians, and apply themselves towards high GPAs.
-The undergraduate years are also a major cost consideration for a neurosurgeon salary.
+The undergraduate years are also a major cost consideration for a neurosurgeon.

 Medical School (4 Years)